D'Faces of Youth Arts: History

-In 2005, D'Faces presented Open Arms, a play about refugees and immigration by Bryan Martin, directed by Priya Goldfinch.
+In 2005, D'Faces presented Open Arms, a play about refugees and immigration, funded by Australia Council for the Arts, produced by Suzannah Jones, written by Bryan Martin, directed by Priya Goldfinch.

 In 2006, D'Faces moved from the Middleback Theatre to a premises at 14 Viscount Slim Avenue, Whyalla Norrie.
 That year D'Faces presented Limitations, written and directed by Stephen House.

 In 2008, D'Faces produced Artists Not Aliens, a short experimental film exploring Whyalla's preoccupation with sports and the alienation experienced by artists in the town.
 The film was directed by Jennifer Lyons-Reid and produced by Karl Kuddell.

-In 2009, D'Faces worked with Snuff Puppets on the People's Puppets Project which led to performances at the Come Out Festival in Adelaide city, at the Adelaide Airport and in Whyalla.
+In 2009, D'Faces worked with Snuff Puppets on the People's Puppets Project which led to performances at the Come Out Festival in Adelaide, at the Adelaide Airport and in Whyalla.
 Artists involved included Andy Freer, Erin Hall, Daniele Poidomani and Nick Wilson.

-Creative directors of D'Faces of Youth Arts have included Suzie Skinner (appointed in 2007), Deborah Hughes (appointed in 2013), Robert Golding, Olivia White, Samuel Wannan and Anastasia Beasley.
+Creative directors of D'Faces of Youth Arts have included Daniel Clarke, Sascha Zahra, Suzannah Jones, Suzie Skinner (appointed in 2007), Deborah Hughes (appointed in 2013), Robert Golding, Olivia White, Samuel Wannan and Anastasia Beasley.